cyrilletuzi/vscode-angular-schematics/README.md

 # Angular schematics extension for Visual Studio Code

-Allow you to launch Angular schematics commands from:
-- files Explorer (right-click on any file or directory)
+Allow you to launch Angular schematics commands from files Explorer (right-click) or Command Palette.
-- Command Palette.

-Just search for "Angular schematics" by "Cyrille Tuzi" directly inside VS Code extensions panel.

 ## Angular onsite training